 Culture might be led from the top, but it doesn’t stop there.
 So when things go bad and the CEO is replaced, how can the new CEO deal with the legacy of a toxic culture?

 Unsurprisingly, there’s no easy fix.
-In this article, we’ll look at some of the key ways to rebuild culture, like dealing with the followers left behind and investments that need to be made.
+In this article, we’ll look at some key ways to rebuild culture, like dealing with the followers left behind and making investments.
 We’ll also look at one example from Your Call, a whistleblowing service provider, that shows just how much effort a new CEO needs to put in to turn things around.

 A toxic culture doesn’t just leave with the CEO

-While the influence of the CEO on culture is strong, when things really turn toxic it’s not usually as easy as replacing the CEO and all will be well.
-Research has shown that it’s just as important to find out whether followers of the former CEO remain and make necessary changes so that history doesn’t repeat.
+While the influence of the CEO on culture is strong, when things turn toxic, it’s not usually as easy as replacing the CEO, and all will be well.
+Research has shown that it’s just as important to find out whether followers of the former CEO remain and make necessary changes so that history doesn’t repeat itself.

 Colluders are different.
 They actively align themselves with a cancerous leader either for personal gain or because they personally share the leader’s views and beliefs.

 Turning culture around means dealing with these two groups.
 The authors of the study suggest that colluders remain a threat to the business and should be let go.
-But conformers can often remain and positively contribute to the new culture, they just need to be shown how.
-In particular, they need to be encouraged to challenge more and hold leaders accountable, while working on psychological safety will help bystanders feel empowered to speak up, rather than turn away.
+But conformers can often remain and positively contribute to the new culture.
+They need to be shown how.
+In particular, they need to be encouraged to challenge more and hold leaders accountable, while working on psychological safety will help bystanders feel empowered to speak up rather than turn away.